ABOUT

 steamier making for a warmer lagoon and a more verdant jungle.

-If the trade winds are blowing, humidity is much less of a factor.
+If the trade winds are blowing, humidity is less of a factor.

 WILL MY ROOM HAVE AIR CONDITIONING?

-A: Some of our rooms have air conditioning; others are
+A: Three of our rooms have air conditioning; our three non-air

-well-ventilated with louvered windows, ceiling fans, and oscillating
+conditioned rooms are well-ventilated with louvered windows, ceiling

 WILL I NEED AC POWER ADAPTERS FOR MY ELECTRONIC GEAR ?